You want smart political talk without the meltdowns?

 All right, so not really a whole lot on this.

-So look, I um there's a way to fix it, and I'm offering solutions.
+So, look, there's a way to fix it, and I'm offering solutions.

-You know, there's been very as I said, uh, there's as somebody that is now I've done so many deep dives into alternatives that work, like Dr. Umber, Atlas MD, and concierge care at fifty bucks a month per adult, ten bucks for children, unlimited care, unlimited access, ninety percent reductions, ninety-five percent reductions in pharmaceuticals and and stitches, and that's all included and broken bones and MRIs and x-rays.
+You know, there's been very, as I said, as somebody that is now, I've done so many deep dives into alternatives that work, like Dr. Umber, Atlas MD, and concierge care at 50 bucks a month for adult, 10 bucks for children, unlimited care, unlimited access, 90% reductions, 95% reductions in pharmaceuticals and stitches, and that's all included in broken bones and MRIs and X-rays.

 Now, I think at the end of the day, we'll get there.

-You know, I'd say before maybe we can learn something and not handle it this way because that would be doubling down on stupid in my opinion.
+I will say that, you know, as we move forward fixing this bill and then the budget bills and then the tax reforms bills, you know, I'd say before maybe we can learn something and not handle it this way because that would be doubling down on stupid, in my opinion.

 What?

-POTUS is now going to talk about health care, Shaw.
+POTUS is now going to talk about healthcare insurance.

 And you just take a look at what's happened to the costs, and it's incredible.